 And Instagram then happily decides to own and monetize it all.
 Not very social, right?

-So, does the role they play grant them permission to pull all the shit they’re pulling?
-I don’t think so.
+So, does the role they play grant them permission to do what they want, barely without consent?
+I don’t think so.*

 How do we move forward?